Fields and Equations of Classical Mechanics for Quantum Mechanics: Extended Bohmian Mechanics p4242

 Bohmian mechanics also defines the following two functions:

-where $Q$ is known as the Bohm quantum potential \cite{Bohm:52a,Bohm:52b,B6}.
-The function $\mathbf{v}_i(\mx_1,\cdots \mx_i,\cdots \mx_n) $ is interpreted as the velocity of the $i$th particle, i.e., the velocity of the particle located at $\mx_i$ for the configuration $\mx = \mathbf{x}_1,\cdots \mathbf{x}_n$.
+where $Q$ is known as the Bohm quantum potential \cite{Bohm:52a,Bohm:52b,B6}, and we call $\mathbf{v}_i$ the de Broglie velocity.
+The function value $\mathbf{v}_i(\mx_1,\cdots \mx_i,\cdots \mx_n) $ is interpreted as the velocity of the $i$th particle, i.e., the velocity of the particle located at $\mx_i$ for the configuration $\mx = \mathbf{x}_1,\cdots \mathbf{x}_n$.
 The identity given in (\ref{p3312}) is included because sometimes the second definition is used when discussing Bohmian mechanics.
 This identity is proved in Appendix~\ref{p7722}, where a relation between the two velocities, $\bv_i$ and $\bu_i$, is also given.

+\alt{P15/L 29.
+Two sentences at the end added to demonstrate that Eqs.~(24) and (20) are equivalent to the Schr\"odinger Eq.~(18).}

 Substituting the above two definitions into (\ref{p4299}), and dividing by $R$, we get